 - NEVER EVER show off your wealth.
 Dress well, sure, but act poor.
 Drive a beat up 06 Honda Civic and let people think you’re just getting by.
 In my opinion, there are very few benefits to showing off your wealth but only downsides.
 If you think you need a nice car to get women, I will tell you I’ve dated more driving my 06 Honda Civic than I did driving my $25k VW CC.
 Driving a nice car is you implicitly saying I care what people think of me.
 Driving a beater car is you implicitly saying I don’t give a shit what other people think.
 The latter is bad ass, the former is not.

 - Keep your expenses as LOW as possible no matter what.
 Once you’re fully employed and are past that first couple years of making $60-80k, you should be living on half or even less of your PRE-tax income.
 Do NOT sign an expensive lease.
 Get a roommate.

 - If you have to pay for your own car, drive a piece of shit.
-I made $174k last year in 2020 and I drive a 06 Honda Civic that I bought for $4400 3 years ago.
-That $400-500/mo car payment in your 20s can make or break your ability to go on vacations, and save for retirement, and save for emergencies.
+I made $174k in 2020 and I drive a 06 Honda Civic that I bought for $4400 3 years ago.
+That $400-500/mo car payment in your 20s can make or break your ability to go on vacations, retirement, and emergencies.